 Flevy Management Insights Case Study

-Infrastructure Efficiency Redesign for South American Construction Firm
+Case Study: Infrastructure Efficiency Redesign for South American Construction Firm

 Joseph Robinson | Organizational Chart

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Organizational Chart to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A construction company in South America faced inefficiencies due to an outdated Organizational Chart, leading to delayed decision-making and reduced productivity.
 The successful realignment of the chart resulted in a 20% reduction in decision-making time, a 15% increase in employee satisfaction, and a 12% cost savings, highlighting the importance of aligning organizational structures with strategic goals.